-John Bolaris finally got his day in court Friday, in Miami, and testified against the Russian crime syndicate charged with crimes including using women to scam and drug unsuspecting tourists like him.
-But the former Fox 29 meteorologist says that experience was marred by a Philadelphia magazine online report that he defecated himself, as one of his alleged scammers testified in court.
+John Bolaris finally got his day in court Friday in Miami, testifying against the Russian crime syndicate charged with using women to scam and drug unsuspecting tourists like him.
+But he says that experience was marred by report on Philadelphia magazine's website that he defecated himself, as one of his alleged scammers testified in court.

-"Number one, it didn't happen," Bolaris told us over the weekend.
-"If it did happen, I would say it happened," he said.
 "I was so taken back and thrown for a loop.
-All the good and all the agony, this is what comes out before I testify," he says of the report by Philly mag's Victor Fiorillo.
+All the good and all the agony, this is what comes out before I testify?" he asks.

 "I am trying to have some dignity," said Bolaris, who has yet to find work in television since Fox 29 let him go last year.

 "I did the right thing.
 I fought back because I was the victim of a crime.
-I know in my heart I was scammed by a well-orchestrated crime ring," said Bolaris about the March 2010 weekend in which he says he was drugged by two Latvian women and woke up to find his American Express card had been charged $43,000 for a painting he didn't remember buying.
+I know in my heart I was scammed by a well-orchestrated crime ring," Bolaris said of the March 2010 weekend in which he says he was drugged by two Latvian women and awoke to find his American Express card had been charged $43,000 for a painting he didn't remember buying.

-While it upsets him, he knows why the story has become a punch line.
-"On face value, it looks like a 'Hangover' type movie.
+While it upsets him, he knows why the story has become a punchline.
+"On face value, it looks like a 'Hangover'-type movie.
 It's easy to sit outside and make fun of it," he said.
-Bolaris noted that it was his initial complaint to authorities that kicked off the government case against the criminal syndicate.
+But Bolaris noted that it was his approaching the authorities to report his ordeal that led to the criminal charges against the syndicate.

-He credits fiancee Erica Smitheman, to whom he proposed live on the Howard Stern Show on Sirius, with keeping him together during this time of unemployment and mockery.
-Smitheman supported him by sitting in the courtroom Friday.
+He credits fiancee Erica Smitheman, to whom he recently proposed live on Howard Stern's show on Sirius XM radio, with keeping him together during the stressful time of unemployment and mockery.